kotamine/piecemealR/docs/01-Introduction.md

 <img src="01-Introduction_files/figure-html/unnamed-chunk-30-1.png" width="672" />

-`air_time` and `distance` shows a general linear relationship.
+`air_time` and `distance` show a general linear relationship.
 We can better account for this relationship if we calculate the average air time for each flight destination from New York City.

 First, we will consider a simple approach to control for such average air time for each destination and compare the variation in air time among carriers.
 We can do this by fitting a linear regression model with fixed destination effects and comparing the residuals.
 This resembles the ANOVA for comparing the mean air times among carriers, but the fixed destination effects here difference out the average air time for each destination from the total variation.